Newsflash:

 Students will be successful when they can:

-• identify and use a range of reliable sources to gather information
+• identify and use reliable sources to gather information

 • plan, compose and edit a multimedia informative text